aroemers/mount-lite/README.md

 In above example one can see that states `mid1` and `mid2` are started almost simultaneously.
 Also note that when one would stop above example, the states `core` and `mid2` will be stopped in parallel.

+> NOTE: If you really want to get the most out of parallelism, you can declare the dependencies
+> on a state by putting `:dependencies` in its metadata.
+This way states don't necessarily depend on other states
+> in the same namespace or referenced namespaces.

-> NOTE: Currently, the namespace dependencies are gathered by `ns-aliases` and `ns-refers`.
+> NOTE: Currently, the namespace dependencies are extracted by `ns-aliases` and `ns-refers`.
 As long as you use
 > an alias or at least one refer from one namespace to another (which is usually the case), you are good to go.
-> If not, it is just an option, and disabled by default.
+> If not, parallelism is just an option, and disabled by default.
 I hope to make this more watertight soon.

-Whatever your style or situation, I hope Mount Lite offers it, and enjoy!
+*Whatever your style or situation, enjoy!*

 ## License